Elisabeth Plainacher: Witch trial

 Schlutterbauer began by accusing his mother-in-law, who had converted from Catholicism to Protestantism in Catholic Austria, of being a witch.
 The accusation was that she wouldn't give him his only child back and was enchanting her more and more.
 She was supposedly taking her exclusively to Protestant church services and preparing her for the devil.
 The mentally disabled, epileptic, and pubescent 15-year-old girl at the time couldn't refute the suspicion herself and was considered possessed by the devil by those questioning her.
 Epilepsy was a strong indication of this at the time.
 Anna apparently got confused under the pressure of the interrogation, and the results probably corresponded to the wishful thinking of the interrogators.
 For example, she stated that her grandmother had fed snakes with milk.
 However, it was probably once a snake that had found its way to the milk that farmers often put for the cats of the farm.
 She also spoke of a large, black, shaggy man whom her grandmother had introduced to her.
 Her grandmother supposedly asked, "Annele - do you want him?"
 This was probably a suitor who had taken a liking to Anna.
 The clergy exorcised her three times, which apparently did not bring any improvement.
 After the third exorcism in Vienna, her mental disability was recognized, and she was initially kept in the citizens' hospital.
 However, Schlutterbauer did not give up.
 He increasingly pressured the authorities, so that Elsa Plainacher was finally arrested and taken to Vienna in mid-1583.
 However, the Viennese doctors and priests described her as only old and weak-minded.
 They pleaded for her to also be taken to the citizens' hospital.

 However, preacher Georg Scherer, who was born in Schwaz in Tyrol, appeared on the scene.
 He gave a hate speech against witches in general and Elsa Plainacher in particular in front of St. Stephen's Cathedral.
 This stirred up the people, who then demanded that she be tortured to force a confession.
-In the cellar of the Malefizspitzbubenhauses on Rauhensteingasse in Vienna, the old and sick Elsa Plainacher was subjected to a terrible torture three times, during which she confessed to everything she was asked.
+In the cellar of the Malefizspitzbubenhaus on Rauhensteingasse in Vienna, the old and sick Elsa Plainacher was subjected to a terrible torture three times, during which she confessed to everything she was asked.
 She was sentenced to death by burning at the stake and on September 27, 1583, was tied to a board attached to a horse's tail and dragged to the place of execution.
 The execution site Gänsweyd was located where Kegelgasse now intersects with Weißgerberlände.
 Elsa Plainacher was burned alive on the stake, fully conscious.
 Her ashes were scattered in the Danube, now the Danube Canal.